This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Hotel Recommendations

-Allure Hotel Prague: Built in 1909 in the Jewish Quarter, a renovated Art Nouveu building houses today’s Allure Hotel.
+Allure Hotel Prague: Built in 1909 in the Jewish Quarter, a renovated Art Nouveau building houses today’s Allure Hotel.
 The hotel features a splendid staircase, a minimal cocktail bar where experienced mixologists create wonders and elegant rooms reflecting the building’s charm.

 2. Lesser Town (Malá Strana)